-Julia Fowler is the creator of the Southern Women Channel, a YouTube channel with over 22 million views.
+Julia Fowler is an actor, producer, screenwriter, author, dancer and creator of the Southern Women Channel, a YouTube channel with over 30 million views.
 Julia writes, directs and acts in all of the videos for her channel.
 Her videos have gone viral, been written about in newspapers throughout the South, and were featured on The Today Show.
-Her book, Talk Southern To Me, released by Gibbs-Smith Publishing, is a collection of comedic essays and Southernisms that has been endorsed by Dolly Parton as “fun, informative and oh so Southern.”
-Julia is currently at work on a second book for Gibbs-Smith that will hit the shelves fall 2020.
+Julia’s books, Talk Southern to Me (2018) and Embrace Your Southern, Sugar (2020) both released by Gibbs Smith Publishing, are collections of comedic essays and southernisms that have been endorsed by celebrated southerners such as Dolly Parton, Delta Burke, and Andie MacDowell.
+Julia recently wrote on the Netflix comedy, Country Comfort and is currently adapting the book, Tenacious, into a screenplay.

 Julia made the move to Los Angeles to concentrate her acting efforts on TV and Film and to try her hand at screenwriting.
-Her very first screenplay, The Possum Trot Cloggers, was optioned by New Line Cinema.
+Her very first screenplay was optioned by New Line Cinema.
 After developing the project, the studio didn’t make the film citing concerns from the marketing department that the film was “too southern.”
 This experience is what motivated Julia to create her Youtube channel.
 Julia’s Mama always taught her, “When life gives you lemons, put ‘em in your sweet tea and thank God you’re Southern.”

 In addition to show business, Julia is a certified apparatus Pilates Instructor and a certified post rehabilitative breast cancer exercise specialist with over a decade of teaching experience.
 Julia is also an avid supporter of Meals on Wheels and The Los Angeles Union Rescue Mission which provides help, hope and opportunity to children, women and men in need.

 Julia is incredibly grateful for the talented Southern Women who appear in her videos and to her husband who spends countless hours helping her with her Youtube channel.
 She sincerely appreciates the tremendous support and enthusiasm shown by the dedicated fans of the Southern Women Channel.
-Julia currently lives in Venice Beach, California…clear across the country from her beloved South…bless her heart.
+Julia currently lives in Marina Del Rey, California…clear across the country from her beloved South…bless her heart.